Credits and costs

 Are you a member of the military, a veteran, or a military spouse?
 Please visit our military website for additional information regarding financial aid, transfer credits, and application instructions.

-The Master's in Taxation program is designed specifically for online delivery, allowing you to earn a world-class degree suited to your busy lifestyle.
+The Master of Taxation program is designed specifically for online delivery, allowing you to earn a world-class degree suited to your busy lifestyle.
 With our convenient online platform, 24/7 technical support, and personal advising, you can achieve your educational goals without having to put your life on hold.

 All courses are asynchronous, meaning you are not required to log in at a particular time each week.
 Optional synchronous discussions for Smeal-developed courses will be available for those students who prefer a higher level of engagement.